raylsnetwork/uniswap-incubator/README.md

   <img src="https://img.shields.io/badge/TypeScript-Ready-blue" alt="TypeScript">
 </p>

-🧪 **Rayls Hook** is a privacy-preserving investor suitability assessment system built on Uniswap v4 hooks.
+**Rayls Hook** introduces two complementary ZK-SNARK enabled features built on Uniswap v4 hooks:

+1. 🛡️ Suitability Verifier Logic – A privacy-preserving investor suitability assessment system.
 It allows users to prove their investment suitability without revealing their specific questionnaire responses using Zero-Knowledge Proofs.

+2. [🔐 Private Swap Logic](./docs/privateSwaps.md) (click for more info) – Private swaps with an execution timestamp.
+Swap values remain hidden and are committed on-chain through a commitment ID, then later executed and validated and revealed with zkSNARK proofs.
+The values are also encrypted with an Auditor’s wallet public key (optional), and the ciphertext is stored on-chain, enabling the Auditor to independently verify commitments at any time.

+There's no integration with Hackaton partners but for private swaps, while commitments and encrypted payloads are currently stored fully on-chain, they could instead be stored in EigenDA with only lightweight references on-chain, reducing gas costs and improving scalability without compromising verifiability.

 ⚙️ Built using **Scaffold-ETH 2** as the foundation, with **NextJS**, **RainbowKit**, **Foundry**, **Wagmi**, **Circom**, **SnarkJS**, and **TypeScript**.

 ## 🎯 Project Overview

-Rayls Hook implements a comprehensive investor suitability assessment system that:
+🛡️ Suitability Verifier Logic

 - ✅ **Private Questionnaire**: Users answer 5 suitability questions without revealing their responses
 - 🔐 **Zero-Knowledge Proofs**: Prove investment suitability using Circom circuits